-Made, Passed and Adopted by the Novi City Council this \\\\ day of \\\\\, 2012.
+Made, Passed and Adopted 2012. by the Novi City Council this day of,

 Robert J. Gatt, Mayor

+Maryanne Cornelius, City Clerk

 Certificate of Adoption

-I hereby certify that the foregoing is a true and complete copy of the ordinance adopted at the regular meeting of the Novi City Council held on the \\\\\ day of \\\\\, 2013.
+• e foregoing is a true and complete copy of the ordinance ting of the Novi City Council held on the day of

+Maryanne Cornelius, City Clerk

-Adopted: Published: Effective:
+Adopted: